 Search MERLIN here to see if another library has the book.
 (Be sure to choose "All MERLIN.")
 If another library has it, click the blue "Request" button and choose where you want the book to be sent.
 For more help, see this page.

-If there are no copies in MERLIN or MOBIUS, fill out this Interlibrary Loan form.
+If there are no copies in the UM LIBRARIES CATALOG or MOBIUS, fill out this Interlibrary Loan form.

 This is all free, and you will not be charged for the book.
 You will be able to keep the book the longest from MERLIN, shorter from MOBIUS, and even shorter for an Interlibrary Loan book.